Mounika129/Brentkung/README.md

 # Brentkung
 A 16 bit brent kung adder is designed using verilog.
-A test bench has also been provided.And finally a comparison between ripple carry adder and brent kung adder is performed.More details can be seen in the report.
+A test bench has also been provided.And finally a comparison between ripple carry adder and brent kung adder is performed.